-• Moorpark College's Basic Skills Initiative embeds counseling and academic support in identified sections of Math and English one level below transfer.
+- Moorpark College's Basic Skills Initiative embeds counseling and academic support in identified sections of Math and English one level below transfer.
 Students self-select into these sections with the understanding that there is additional support and requirements both in and out of class, forming cohorts, as noted in the schedule.
 Math, English, ESL, Counseling and Academic Support instructors meet regularly and attend local and regional BSI initiatives on effective programmatic, student development, and instructional practices.
 Counseling support includes brief in-class information sessions where students sign up to meet with the counselor to complete education plans and obtain individualized student assessment and referral to needed support services.
 Academic Support includes trained Supplemental Instruction Coaches that are also available for additional tutoring through the Math and Writing Centers.
-This cross-functional student services and instructional team works collaborative to develop students in terms time management, study skills, overcoming motivational setbacks, etc. A goal has been set to increase student success in these course sections by 10%.
-Baseline data was collected in 2006; the cohort sections are compared each yearnto the baseline data as well as the non-cohort sections at the same level within each discipline.
+This crossfunctional student services and instructional team works collaborative to develop students in terms time management, study skills, overcoming motivational setbacks, etc. A goal has been set to increase student success in these course sections by 10%.
+Baseline data was collected in 2006; the cohort sections are compared each yearn to the baseline data as well as the noncohort sections at the same level within each discipline.
 This integrated systems cohort model has been consistently implemented and longitudinal data has been collected on its effectiveness.
-We will conduct similar activities during 2015-2016.
+We will conduct similar activities during 2015-2016. - While data from the State Chancellor's Data Mart indicates that Basic Skills Students are primarily successful in moving onto a transfer level course, continued coordination with Student Success and Basic Skills Committees will ensure their numbers will improve in the next coming years.